-Before we jump into this, it is important to realize that entire classes are dedicated to the subject I am condensing into a simple blog post.
+Before we jump into this, it is important to realize that entire classes are dedicated to the subject I am condensing into a single blog post.
 There are plenty more tax considerations than what is addressed here, and there are a near-infinitely higher number of strategies to avoid these taxes as well.
 The scope of what we are covering here will encompass the most asked-about taxes in the most common scenarios.
 If you would like specific advice for your current situation, please feel free to reach out to us.

-- When a property is sold in an arms length transaction, the Cost Basis is reset to the sale price for the purchaser.
+When a property is sold in an arms length transaction, the cost basis is reset to the sale price for the purchaser.
 This is commonly referred to as a basis "step-up."

-- When a property is sold at less than fair market value, the Cost Basis is reset to the extent of the portion of the property that was sold, and carried over to the extent of the portion of the property that was effectually "gifted."
+When a property is sold at less than fair market value, the cost basis is stepped up to the extent of the portion of the property that was sold, and carried over to the extent of the portion of the property that was effectually "gifted."

-- When a joint owner on a piece of property dies, and that portion of the property transfers to the surviving joint owner by virtue of the title (joint tenancy), the Cost Basis of the portion of the property of the decedent is reset, where as the portion of the Cost Basis of the portion of the property of the survivor continues as it was before.
+When a joint owner on a piece of property dies, and that portion of the property transfers to the surviving joint owner by virtue of the title (joint tenancy), the cost basis of the portion of the property of the decedent is stepped up, whereas the portion of the cost basis of the portion of the property of the survivor continues as it was before.

-- When a joint owner spouse dies, and the property is held as "Community Property," the Cost Basis of the entire portion of the property is reset for the surviving spouse.
+When a joint owner spouse dies, and the property is held as "community property," the cost basis of the entire portion of the property is stepped up for the surviving spouse.

-- When a house is passed through a Will or a Trust to a surviving beneficiary (even if that beneficiary is also a joint owner of a piece of property), the Cost Basis of the entire portion of the property is reset for the surviving spouse.
+When a house is passed through a will or a trust to a surviving beneficiary (even if that beneficiary is also a joint owner of a piece of property), the cost basis of the entire portion of the property is reset for the survivor.

 DOCUMENTARY TRANSFER TAXES: The Documentary Transfer Tax is a relatively small tax (a few hundred or couple thousand dollars), and is assessed upon the sale of a property, and is essentially a tax on the "transfer" of a property (think sales tax for real estate).
 This tax is assessed and paid one time per transfer, and is based upon the value or sale price of the property.
 The California Revenue and Taxation Code Sections 11921 -11930 go over the exceptions to this tax.
 Pay close attention to Section 11930, as it exempts this tax on any transfer by way of gift, transfer in or out of a Trust, or by way of death.
-As so, this ever-present tax on real estate transfers is avoided upon death.
+As so, this ever-present tax on real estate transfers is actually avoided in most estate planning contexts.